Zevi Scharfstein: Career

 Once in the US, he quickly founded a monthly magazine for children, Shaharut (Youth).
 Published by the Bureau of Jewish Education in New York City, Shaharuts original mission was to teach Jewish topics and Hebrew language.
 After the 1917 Balfour Declaration, the periodical shifted to short stories and articles about Jewish life in Palestine.
 Scharfstein also joined the Bureau of Jewish Education, founded by noted American Hebraist Samson Benderly in 1910, although Scharfstein was not among the group of proteges known as "the Benderly Boys," Scharfstein believing that Benderly often preferred American-born recruits over immigrants.
+Scharfstein was an instructor of Hebrew and Hebrew education at the Teachers Institute of the Jewish Theological Seminary in New York City from 1916 until his retirement in 1960.

 In the early 1920s, he founded Shilo Publishing House with the help of his brother, Asher.
 Controlling his own press and going to market with his own materials freed Scharfstein from the limitations of working within the existing philosophical, pedagogical, and financial power structures of the Hebraist movement.
 One of his first books was emblematic of his mission: Sifurei ha-Torah le-yeladim (Torah Stories for Children).
 Shilo is still in operation, offering books on "the Hebrew language, studying to read the Haftorah, and the works of Nachmanides," as well as a widely used Siddur for children and Hebrew-English and English-Hebrew dictionaries.

 Scharfstein's educational materials, textbooks writing, and curriculum development emphasized stories, pictures, and formats that modeled and extolled a lifestyle that was both Jewish and American.
 His textbooks featured stories about American Jewish children enjoying American life within the context of Jewish perspectives and values.
 He also penned biographic sketches and profiles of American Jews to illuminate how they could become both emblematically American and Jewish figures.

-Together with his son, Ben-Ami Scharfstein, he authored the first Hebrew textbook for blind English-speaking readers with The Jewish Braille Institute.
+Together with his son, Ben-Ami Scharfstein, he authored the first Hebrew textbook for blind English-speaking readers with the Jewish Braille Institute.
 Ben-Ami went on to teach philosophy at Tel Aviv University.

 Scharfstein was awarded the 1954 Louis Lamed Foundation annual prize for Hebrew literature, citing his autobiography "Haya Aviv Ba-Aretz" (It was Spring in the Land).